poornaonline/poornaonline/README.md

 # Hello I'm Poorna Jay 👋👋👋

-## I'm a full stack software engineer in Australia 🇦🇺.
+## I'm a full-stack Software Engineer in Australia 🇦🇺.

-I have created alot of scalable Web services, native mobile applications (iOS and Android) and web applications on Cloud.
+I have created alot of scalable Web services, mobile applications (iOS and Android) and web applications on Cloud.

 You can reach me on [LinkedIn](https://www.linkedin.com/in/poornajayasinghe/ "Poorna Jayasinghe")